 A heavy pellet is more stable in breezy conditions than a lighter one.
 It also maintains its energy over longer distances, and it will hit hard as you would expect.

 However, this doesn’t mean you should rush for a heavy pellet.
-Make sure your pellets weight match your air gun design capabilities and power.DIFFERENT TYPES OF AIR RIFLE PELLETS & THEIR PRICES
+Make sure your pellet’s weight matches your air gun design capabilities and power.DIFFERENT TYPES OF AIR RIFLE PELLETS & THEIR PRICES

 - Accuracy: in hunting if you can’t hit the target, then nothing else matters.
-Try several different pellet shapes to find one that has a high level of accuracy.
+You may need to try several different pellet shapes to find one that has a high level of accuracy and works for you.

 - Velocity: you need to hit the target seconds after firing.
 So velocity is an important factor, choosing a non-lead and very lightweight pellets are likely to provide your air gun’s maximum speed.